kevin-w-du/courses/cse643/labs.md

    carry out the tasks in the labs.
 You cannot copy code from other students.
    Any violation will be punished and reported to the university authority.

- - Lab Report: For all labs, You should submit a hardcopy of your lab report before the class on the due day.
-We may ask (randomly) selected students to give a demonstration.
+ - Lab Report: You should submit a hardcopy of your lab report on the due day, right after the quiz.
+The lab report will be checked only for the completeness, not for grading purpose.
+Your lab grade will be decided only by the quiz given on the due day.
+However, if your lab report is incomplete, corresponding portions of grade will be deducted.